simple-login/documentation/docs/custom-domain/registrars/godaddy/godaddy.md

 ![](./dmarc-record.png)

-And again, same as before with the spf and DKIM records, go back to the SimpleLogin DNS setup screen and press on "Verify" to see if the dmarc selection has been verified or not.
+And again, same as before with the SPF and DKIM policies, go back to the SimpleLogin DNS setup screen and press on "Verify" to see if the DMARC selection has been verified or not.

 Once again, if it has, it should look something like this: